go-lo/go-lo/README.md

 	seq := loadtest.NewSequenceID()

-A sequence ID is a string- using the same ID for all requests in a sequence of calls (completely analagous to a User Journey, say) allows us to identify slow routes better
+A sequence ID is a string- using the same ID for all requests in a sequence of calls (completely analogous to a User Journey, say) allows us to identify slow routes better

 	_ = loadtest.DoRequest(seq, req)